Caribou River Provincial Park

 Caribou River Provincial Wilderness Park is a provincial park in extreme north-central Manitoba, Canada.
 It is the northernmost provincial park in Manitoba, and borders the southern Nunavut border.
+It is known for its remote backcountry camping experience.

 The park is 7640 km2 in size, and was designated a provincial park by the Government of Manitoba in 1995.

 The park is considered to be a Class Ib protected area under the IUCN protected area management categories.
 It protects an area of the Taiga Shield Ecozone (CEC), including boreal forest, rivers and lakes, and low-lying wetlands forming extensive peatlands (bogs and fens).
 The park has a fairly rolling terrain with many rocky outcrops.
-Glacial till has been shaped into a mosaic of ridges and eskers, sinuous, rounded ridges deposited by during glaciation.
+Glacial till has been shaped into a mosaic of ridges and eskers, sinuous, rounded ridges deposited by glaciation.

+The park is home to a variety of wildlife, including caribou, wolves, black bears, and migratory birds.
+The park's remote location and vast wilderness provide for backcountry hiking, canoeing, and fishing.